To get certified to teach in Texas:

 - Hover to explore additional notes and details.

-Texas accepts degrees from a large number of universities, but you should confirm that yours is accredited by one of the Texas-approved accreditation agencies.
+Texas accepts degrees from a large number of colleges and universities, but you should confirm that yours is accredited by one of the Texas-approved accreditation agencies.

-After you meet the three requirements above, it’s time for you to formally apply for your teaching certificate.
-First confirm with your educator preparation program that you are eligible to apply and utilize any supports they can provide in the process.
+After you've graduated and passed your certification tests, it's time to formally apply for your teaching certificate.
+First confirm with your program that you are eligible to apply, and use any supports they can provide in the process.

 Complete fingerprinting for a criminal background check.